nettrom/forza_motorsport/README.md

 Various utilities to work with data from the Forza Motorsport game's data stream.

 ## fdp.py
 A Python class containing all properties available in the data packets sent by the game's "data out" stream.
+This class supports packets for both the original "sled" format and the newer "dash cam" format.

 ## data2file.py
 A script that will listen on a given port on the local machine and write any incoming packets to a given output file whenever the game is in a "race" state.
 The script runs until it is interrupted (e.g. by the Ctrl-C keyboard combination).